 What Is Business Bankruptcy?

-Many small business firms fail for various reasons, and often find themselves faced with deciding if they should file for bankruptcy protection.
-Bankruptcy is a process you go through in federal court, designed to help your business eliminate or repay its debt under the guidance and protection of the bankruptcy court.
+Small businesses can fail for a variety of reasons, and many of these failing businesses find themselves faced with deciding if they should file for bankruptcy protection.
+Bankruptcy is a process you go through in federal court and is designed to help your business eliminate or repay its debt under the guidance and protection of the bankruptcy court.
 Business bankruptcies are usually described as either liquidations or reorganizations depending on the type of bankruptcy you take.

-There are three types of bankruptcy that your business may file for depending on its business form.
+There are three types of bankruptcy that a business may file for depending on its structure.
 Sole proprietorships are legal extensions of the owner.
 The owner is responsible for all assets and liabilities of the firm.
 A sole proprietorship can take bankruptcy by filing for Chapter 7, Chapter 11, or Chapter 13.
 Corporations and partnerships are legal entities separate from their owners.
 As such, they can file for bankruptcy protection under Chapter 7 or Chapter 11.

-Chapter 7 bankruptcy may be the best choice when the business has no future.
-It is usually referred to as liquidation.
-It is usually used when the debts of the business are so overwhelming that restructuring them is not feasible.
+Chapter 7 bankruptcy may be the best choice when the business has no viable future.
+It is usually referred to as a liquidation.
+It is typically used when the debts of the business are so overwhelming that restructuring them is not feasible.

 Chapter 7 is also appropriate when the business does not have any substantial assets.
 If a business is just an extension of a particular owner's skills, it usually does not pay to reorganize it, and Chapter 7 is appropriate.
 Chapter 7 bankruptcy usually means that the business is dissolved.

 In Chapter 7 bankruptcy, a trustee is appointed by the bankruptcy court to take possession of the assets of the business and distribute them among the creditors.
 After the assets are distributed, and the trustee is paid, a sole proprietor receives a "discharge" at the end of the case.